Contributions are being solicited for in-person presentation at the 2026 Annual Directed Energy

 SECRET/NOFORN papers and presentations on the following topics:

 The list of primary focus areas appear below.
-Click to see details for each call for papers .
+Click to expand and view details for each.

 The theme for this year's Beam Control session(s) is advancing beam control technologies in step with new advances in high power lasers.